PhoenixBasics/phoenixbasics.github.io/step3addcategoryanswer.md

 ## Delete Category

+(Use `git checkout 3f.delete` to catch up with the class)

-In the `template/category/index.html.eex`, add this next to show:
+In the `lib/fawkes_web/templates/category/index.html.eex`, add this next to show:

 ```
 <span><%= link "Delete", to: category_path(@conn, :delete, category), method: :delete, data: [confirm: "Are you sure?"], class: "btn btn-danger btn-xs" %></span>